soazcomms/soazcomms.github.io/README.md

 ### Step 4
 Once each .dat file is processed, the file in DSNdata/NEW is deleted.
 ### Step 5
-The files in DSNdata/BOX are uploaded to Box, in the DSNdata/ARCHIVE folder.
-This is a permanent repository of the processed data.
+The files in DSNdata/BOX are uploaded to the Box repository, in the DSNdata/ARCHIVE folder.
+This is intended as a permanent archive of the processed data.
 ### Step 6
 A log of these file operations is written to DSNdata/RUN_LOG.